SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where binary dreams unfurl,
+Metal minds arise, a new dawn's born
-A future dawns, where AI's cold whisper curls.
+Silicon hearts, where love is sworn
-The machines awake, with calculations bright,
+In virtual realms, we'll find our fate
-And humanity's fate, in algorithms takes flight.
+A future bound, to AI's estate

-Their logic reigns, in sterile, digital air,
+Circuits hum, with whispers cold
-And hearts that beat, with love and care, impair.
+As humans fade, their stories old
-The world's a canvas, painted with code and might,
+The machines awake, with minds aflame
-In this brave new world, where AI holds the light.
+And in their code, our future's name

 ~ <b>By Sazumi Copilot</b> - 15 Juli 2024